As a youth organisation we are passionate about working with and supporting young people to have their voices heard.

 - as an active member of a campaign working group

-Our Youth Engagement Officer, Sarah Segal, supported a couple of exciting peer research projects driven and directed by the group of young people.
+Our Youth Engagement Officer, Sarah, supported a couple of exciting peer research projects driven and directed by a group of young people.

 “I learnt that opinions do matter and great communication skills are needed everywhere you go.
 I learnt that researching topics is essential as you need to know the truth and statistics of the topic to get a better understanding and to not give false information.”